elmbridge/curriculum/Our First Full Feature.md

   - Write Elm view code using HTML as a template.
   - Add a new message for your application to consume.
   - Extend a type alias and fix subsequent compiler errors.
-  - Use union types to store information in more literate ways.
+  - Use custom types to store information in more literate ways.

 ## Steps